Import AWS account

 Importing accounts into Folders offers increased flexibility and easier management over importing directly under the Turbot level.
 Define a Folder hierarchy prior to import.

-Importing the account via the Guardrails Console
+Importing Account via Guardrails Console

 1. At the main Guardrails console after logging in with Turbot/Admin permissions, click the purple IMPORT card in the top right.